The Owl (Bicheno) Finch

 Breeding tips

+A breeding diet should commence about 1 month prior to breeding.
 Place several individuals together to allow birds to choose their own mates.
 A male will court a hen by fluffing his feathers and hopping toward her, turning 180° with each hop.
 In a crouched posture, with head turned toward the hen, he will sing while frequently wiping his beak.
-Once bonded, members of a pair often remain together and should not be separated.
+Once bonded, members of a pair often remain together for life and should not be separated.
 If constructing a nest from scratch, pairs will build in the peripheral branches of bushes or trees using grass stems and other plant materials.
 They may also use the old nests of other species, holes in trees, or niches in the aviary, such as under the roof.
 Nests in the wild are often located near wasps' nests.
 If colony breeding in a well-planted aviary, several pairs may build nests close together.
 Owl finches can also breed successfully in a cage (housed one pair per cage), and may accept a half-open nest box or wicker nest basket to build in.
 Provide pairs with coconut fiber and fine grasses for nesting material.
 Wild populations differ in their desire to line the nest with feathers: birds from the north and north-west did not use feathers, but birds from the east did.
 Both sexes incubate the eggs and both will roost in the nest at night.
 Provide the pair with plenty of privacy and do not perform any nest checks until chicks are of banding age (around 8-9 days of age) to prevent tossing of the chicks from the nest.
 Hatchlings emerge with down and light skin which darkens with age to nearly black by day 4.
 For rearing food, the parents should be provided with egg food and soaked seed in addition to their regular diet.
 They may also appreciate live food such as small mealworms, though this is not necessary.
 Chicks are brooded by the parents until they are 9 days old, but the parents will continue to sleep in the nest at night.
 Young may assume a begging posture which includes lifting one wing straight into the air.
 Once fledged, young will return to the nest to roost at night.
+If left in the enclosure during subsequent broods, older siblings may assist with feeding new fledgelings.

 Life Cycle